neural75/gqrx-scanner/README.md

 * Automatic Frequency Locking in sweep scan mode
 * Interactive monitor to skip, ban or pause a frequency manually
 * Automatic recording of detected signals
+* Voice Activity Detection (VOX) for squelch-bypassing listen timeout (Linux only)

 ## Pre-requisites
 Gqrx Remote Protocol must be enabled: Tools->Remote Control.
 See [this](http://gqrx.dk/doc/remote-control).
+PipeWire and pw-cat are required for VOX (Linux only).
+See "Voice Activity Detection (VOX)" section below.

 ## Notes on Gqrx settings
 It is advisable to disable AGC during the scan: adjust the fixed gain lowering the noise floor to at least -60/-70 dBFS and set the squelch level to -50/-40 dBFS, depending on the band activities and noise levels.